williamgrosset/OSCAR-ConCert/README.md

 ConCert focuses on auditing of a live Oscar application.
 We can track the process status of the currently running application(s) and find all possible Tomcat(s) that are live.
 The **"-Xmx"** value is the maximum Java heap size.
 The **"-Xms"** value is the initial and minimum Java heap size.

-4. Why use JSTL tags with JavaServer pages? *(Test.jsp)*<br><br> With all projects, I want to be able to keep my code readable and to be easily understood.
+4. Why use JSTL tags with JavaServer pages? *(Test.jsp)*<br><br> With all projects, I want to be able to keep my code readable and easily understood.
 JSTL allows us to encapsulate and hide away the details of the main Java work.
 This allows us to not mix all the source code with the HTML markup.
 In my experience, this was fairly similar to using the *JQuery* library over plain *JavaScript.* Simplicity is key.

 ### Integerating with Java Servlet Pages...
 #### What are Java Servlets?